 So, we can’t forget about gatherings in Cabarrus County.
 In 1998, Kannapolis native Kristin Rodgers took on a labor of love, Doughgirls Catering founded in 1981 by her mother and two friends.
 From weddings and reunions to other special celebrations, clients rave about their Parmesan Crusted Chicken and Party Potato Casserole.
 But the real star of a Doughgirls spread?
 “People go nuts over our brownies!” says Kristin.

-One of the latest sugary shops in town, C3, serves up a trifecta of treats.
+Another sugary shop in town, Cynthia’s Coffee Cup, also known as C3, serves up a trifecta of treats.
 Cynthia Echevarria is keeping it sweet with made to order crepes, coffee and ice cream.
 Established in April 2017, C3 has residents falling for a popular crepe called the Carolina Love.
 What’s not to love about fresh strawberries, biscoff cookie butter, a drizzle of maple syrup and homemade whipped cream?
 “The most popular ice cream is our Signature Oreo Delight,” says Cynthia.
 “It just seems like everyone loves “Oreo’s.”
 True.

-Other essential sweets include homemade ice cream from Cabarrus Creamery, ready-to-eat cookie dough at Cookie Dough Bliss, larger-than-life cupcakes from The Sweet Life, and classic specialty desserts from DOUGH New York Style Bakery.
+Other essential desserts include homemade ice cream from Cabarrus Creamery, ready-to-eat cookie dough at Cookie Dough Bliss, larger-than-life cupcakes from The Sweet Life, and classic specialty desserts from DOUGH New York Style Bakery.